Field ecology of Chersobius boulengeri

 Materials and methods

-We will use GPS, mark-recapture, radiotelemetry, and radiography.
+We are using GPS, mark-recapture, radiotelemetry, and radiography.

 Timeframe and status

-From 2005 to 2017, several intensive surveys have been conducted to locate a H. boulengeri population dense enough for a meaningful ecological study.
+From 2005 to 2017, several intensive surveys have been conducted to locate a C. boulengeri population dense enough for a meaningful ecological study.
 Eventually, a useful population was found in February 2017.
-This study will start in 2018 and fieldwork will run till 2020.
+This study started in 2018 and fieldwork will run till 2020.
 The data processing and publishing will start thereafter, to be finished in 2022.

 The study is a collaboration with the Chelonian Biodiversity and Conservation programme of the University of the Western Cape and the Northern Cape Department of Environment and Nature Conservation (South Africa).
 The study also collaborates with Utrecht University (Netherlands) by providing internship positions for students.

 Total budget is circa € 33,000.
-This amount includes resources that will be invested by fieldwork volunteers, and does not contain salary: all participants in the Homopus Research Foundation work as volunteers and do not receive salary.
+This amount includes resources that will be invested by fieldwork volunteers, and does not contain salary: all Dwarf Tortoise Conservation participants work as volunteers and do not receive salary.

 The following sponsors are enabling the project: